Green-Software-Foundation/patterns/patterns/deployment-location-shift.md

 ## Assumptions
 * The workloads can be scheduled to several Regions or Locations.
-* The necessary "Data Travel" is low to communicate with the workload in the distant region --> suitable for HPC workloads, as they are compute extensive and require low data input.
+* The necessary "Data Travel" required is low --> suitable for HPC workloads, as they are compute extensive and require low data input.

 ## Pros & Cons